Mountchicken/Union14M/README.md

 ### 3.2.
 Union14M-U
 - The optimal solution to improve the performance of STR in real-world scenarios is to utilize more data for training.
 However, labeling text images is both costly and time-intensive, given that it involves annotating sequences and needs specialized language expertise.
 Therefore, it would be desirable to investigate the potential of utilizing unlabeled data via self-supervised learning for STR.
 To this end we collect
-10M unlabeled images from 3 large datasets, using an IoU Voting method
+10M unlabeled images from 3 large datasets with an IoU Voting method
 <div align=center>
   <img src='https://github.com/open-mmlab/mmocr/assets/65173622/11711617-0fb0-42e0-a6ec-1938e2a71e61' width=600 >
 </div>